 You can find a veterinarian that will give you the option of having the dog euthanasia procedure at home.
 Having the option to be at home can relieve much of the anxiety for both you and your pet.
-Your dog will not have to be moved, and will avoid the chaotic scene of a drive to the veterinarian’s office.
-Instead, your pet will be comfortable at his own place, in his bed, and surrounded by love and familiar smells and people.
+Your dog will not have to be moved and will avoid the chaotic scene of a drive to the veterinarian’s office.
+Instead, your pet will be comfortable in his own place, in his bed, and surrounded by love and familiar smells and people.

 Your dog will not experience any discomfort from the process of euthanasia.

 If you are considering dog euthanasia, remember that it is you who makes the final decision, not your vet.
 You should consider all of your options, including treatment and allowing your Fido to naturally die at home with the care of family.
 Your veterinarian should not pressure you into anything, but they will often give sound advice on what is considered best for the animal.